Helaxious/snake_cases/_posts/2022-03-27-jekyll_tutorial-1.md

 Now let's create a branch named `gh-pages` which by default, is the name of the branch that Github publishes from:

-Let's go to our repository, click on the `main` button, type `gh-pages`, and click `Create branch: gh-pages from 'main'`
+Let's go to our repository, click on the `main` button, type `gh-pages`, and click `Create branch: gh-pages from 'main'`.

 ![An image showing creating a new branch in our repository](/assets/jekyll-tutorial-1/repository-create-branch.png)